BayesianModelingandComputationInPython/BookCode_Edition1/markdown/chp_03.md

 be 50 and the prior mean for the coefficient $\beta_1$ to be 0.
 We also set a wide dispersion to express our lack of knowledge about both the intercept and the effect of attractiveness on sex ratio.
-This is not a fully *uninformative priors*, of which we covered in [make_prior_count](make_prior_count), however, a very wide prior.
+This is not a fully *uninformative priors*, of which we covered in Section [make_prior_count](make_prior_count), however, a very wide prior.
 Given these choices we can write our model in Code Block [uninformative_prior_sex_ratio](uninformative_prior_sex_ratio)),